InsideLoop/InsideLoop/doc/Array.rst

 Arrays own their memory.
-As a consequence, it is impossible to construct an array from a pointer that has been allocated by :cpp:`malloc`, :cpp:`new` or another library.
+As a consequence, it is impossible to construct an array from a pointer that has been allocated by :cpp:`malloc`, :cpp:`new` or any other library.
 If you want to warp such a pointer inside an InsideLoop object, the type you are looking for are :cpp:`il::ArrayView<T>` and :cpp:`il::ArrayEdit<T>`.

 Copy construction and assignement
 ---------------------------------

-Copy construction and assigment in C++ is designed to provide a fresh copy of an object with the same identity.
-The identity of :cpp:`il::Array<T>` comes from its size and the elements it holds.
-As a consequence, when you copy construct an array, you are guarenteed to have a new array with the same size as the original and with elements that should compare equal.
-Bare in mind that the capacity of an array, which exists for optimization purpose, is not part of the identity of an array.
+Copy construction and assigment in C++ are designed to provide a fresh copy of an object with the same identity.
+The identity of :cpp:`il::Array<T>` is defined by its size and the elements it holds.
+As a consequence, when you copy construct an array, you are guarenteed to have a new array with the same size as the original and with elements that compare equal.
+Bare in mind that the capacity of an array, which exists for optimization purposes, is not part of the identity of an array.
 As a consequence, when you copy an array, you are not guaranteed to keep the same capacity.
-Most of the times, the newly created array will have its size and capacity equal.
+Most of the times, the newly created array will have its capacity equal to its size.

 1. **Copy construction**.
    When an array :cpp:`w` is constructed as a copy of the array :cpp:`v`, any change made to one of the array will not affect the other one.
-Two different arrays will never share the same part of memory.
+Two different arrays will never share the same part of memory: we say that they do not alias.
 As a consequence, if :cpp:`w` is constructed from :cpp:`v`, it will allocate its own memory and copy all the elements of :cpp:`v` in it.

    .. code-block:: cpp